nice-digital/nice-design-system/components/icons/README.md

 We provide a [Figma file](NICE Icons.fig) with the source of all icons.
 Upload this into Figma and add a new Page for each icon.

+> Note: [Figma](https://www.figma.com/) is an online (and desktop) design and wireframing-type application.
+We're using it here in the context of a vector drawing tool, like Adobe Illustrator.
+The steps below will essentially take you through opening the existing project file with all the icons in, adding a new one in the "right" way (so it's a standard format with all of the other icons), exporting your new icon as an SVG to add to the repo, and re-saving the project file ready for the next person.

 Follow the following steps to create a new SVG in Figma:

 1. Add page with the correct name eg "Address book"